Skip to main content

 Medical cannabis is an increasingly popular treatment option for people suffering from chronic back pain.
 But to legally access it in the United Kingdom (UK), you need a physician registered to the General Medical Council Specialist Register to prescribe you cannabis.
 That means that, more than likely, your current GP won’t be able to help you get a medical cannabis prescription.
 NHS medical cannabis patients are not provided with a medical cannabis card, as unlike some other countries, it is not a legal requirement to carry a card.
 Again, if you are looking for the added protection that holding a medical cannabis card offers, then a private clinic is the best way to go.

-How can medical cannabis benefit chronic pain?
+Can medical cannabis help people with chronic pain?